sambuddha7/6-degrees-of-wiki/README.md

 ## Testing

 All testing was done through main.cpp.
-All the test cases are in tests.cpp
+All the test cases are in test.cpp
-## BFS for shortest path (Dijkstra’s)
+## BFS for shortest path

 ### Files: BFS.cpp